M.A.S. Records: History

 In 2010 M.A.S continued their involvement with Access To Music and Rockschool when they showcased their up-and-coming bands at South by Southwest in Austin, Texas, which is one of the largest festivals in the US.

+In 2018 the company entered into a partnership with Telford College to provide work experience to music students.

 M.A.S.
 Records receives funding from the European Social Fund, the Learning and Skills Council, Advantage West Midlands and Rockschool, Ltd.